frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-robot-vision.md

 (white).
 If they dont't, the function sets the corresponding element in the output array to 0 (black).

 ## Dyadic Operations
--  Common examples: arithmetic operators such as addition, subtraction, element-wise multiplication, …
+Common examples: arithmetic operators such as addition, subtraction, element-wise multiplication.
+Also logic operations such as AND, OR, XOR.
+Here we apply a mask to an image with the bitwise AND operator:

 ```python
 thresholded_image = cv2.inRange(image, np.array([5, 20, 80]), np.array([60, 130, 190]))